 Considering the immense scale of the mountains, an A1 print size is recommended for these pictures.

-The Italian and Swiss Alps are tough guy - tough girl territory.
+The Italian and Swiss Alps are tough-guy-tough-girl territory.
 Here, the men get sorted from the boys, the women from the girls.
 These climbs are often on a different scale, either in altitude, or length, sometimes remoteness, or all of the above.
+The only mistake would be not to go.